 Open Nephrectomy - In a traditional, open nephrectomy, the kidney donor is administered general anesthesia and a 6–10 in (15.2–25.4 cm) incision through several layers of muscle is made on the side or front of the abdomen.
 The blood vessels connecting the kidney to the donor are cut and clamped, and the ureter is also cut between the bladder and kidney and clamped.
 Depending on the type of nephrectomy procedure being performed, the ureter, adrenal gland, and/or surrounding tissue may also be cut.
 The kidney is removed and the vessels and ureter are then tied off and the incision is sutured (sewn up).
 The surgical procedure can take up to three hours, depending on the type of nephrectomy being performed.

-Follow Up Care Post Kidney Transplantation:
+What Follow Up Care to be taken Post Kidney Transplantation?

 Before leaving the hospital, patient will be given instructions about anti-rejection medication and its doses

 Patient will be taught about measuring blood pressure, temperature, and urine output at home.